oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | false   | false  | Bag        | ArrayOf+unordered  | none     |

-Accessing an element of a collection whose values are neither ordered nor unique returns an arbitrarily-chosen member of the collection.
-Elements of other collection types are deterministically accessed by position, value, or in the case of the Record type, either position or value.
+Accessing an element of a collection whose values are neither ordered nor unique returns an arbitrarily-chosen element.
+Elements of other collections are deterministically accessed by position, value, or for the Record type either position or value.

 ## 3.1 Type Definitions
 JADN type definitions have a fixed structure designed to be easily describable, easily processed, stable, and extensible.